pooja-malakappa-nuchchi/inflow-hotel-management-system/README.md

 - **Software Architecture:** MVC, Service Layer, Repository Pattern
 - **Security:** JWT, RBAC, Password Hashing
 - **Professional Practices:** Git, Documentation, Code Quality

-The project is well-positioned for the final presentation and can serve as a strong portfolio piece demonstrating real-world software engineering skills.

 ---